I collaborated with the teams behind these products to obtain an extended free license. I did this mainly for two reasons.

 When I first sign in to Turbo360 by accessing the following URL:

-One thing I was sure about the first task I wanted to archive was: How can I connect Turbo360 with my Azure Subscription or Azure Subscriptions?
+One thing I knew for sure was the first task I wanted to tackle: connecting Turbo360 to my Azure subscription (or subscriptions).

 In order to connect both, we need to have: